NanoComp/meep/doc/docs/Installation.md

 **`--with-mpi`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Attempt to compile a [parallel version of Meep](Parallel_Meep.md) using MPI; the resulting program will be installed as `meep-mpi.` Requires MPI to be installed, as described above.
 Does **not** compile the serial Meep.
 If you want that, you will have to `make distclean` and install the serial version separately.
 Note that the configure script attempts to automatically detect how to compile MPI programs, but this may fail if you have an unusual version of MPI or if you have several versions of MPI installed and you want to select a particular one.
-You can control the version of MPI selected by setting the `MPICXX` variable to the name of the compiler to use and the `MPILIBS` variable to any additional libraries that must be linked (e.g., `./configure MPICXX=foompiCC MPILIBS="-lfoo" ...`).
+You can control the version of MPI selected by setting the `MPICXX` variable to the name of the compiler to use and the `MPILIBS` variable to any additional libraries that must be linked (e.g., `./configure MPICXX=foompiCC MPILIBS=-lfoo ...`).

 **`--with-libctl=dir`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;